MicrosoftDocs/azure-devops-yaml-schema/task-reference/github-release-v0.md

 **`assets`** - **Assets**<br>
 `string`.
 Optional.
 Use when `action = create || action = edit`.
 Default value: `$(Build.ArtifactStagingDirectory)/*`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
-Specify the files to be uploaded as assets of the release.
+Specifies the files you want to upload as assets of the release.
 You can use wildcard characters to specify multiple files.
-E.g. For build pipelines, `$(Build.ArtifactStagingDirectory)/*.zip` or in case of release pipelines `$(System.DefaultWorkingDirectory)/*.zip`.
-You can also specify multiple patterns - one per line.
-By default, all files in the $(Build.ArtifactStagingDirectory) directory will be uploaded.
-To know more about the list of pre-defined variables available, see [build variables](https://aka.ms/AA4449z) and [release variables](https://aka.ms/AA43wws).
+For example, use `$(Build.ArtifactStagingDirectory)/*.zip` for build pipelines or use `$(System.DefaultWorkingDirectory)/*.zip` for release pipelines.

+You can also specify multiple patterns, one per line.
+By default, all files in the `$(Build.ArtifactStagingDirectory)` directory will be uploaded.
+For more information about the list of pre-defined variables that are available, see [build variables](https://aka.ms/AA4449z) and [release variables](https://aka.ms/AA43wws).
 <!-- :::editable-content-end::: -->
 <br>